-83 Fen Tigers, [156] (Lord Sumption).
+Fen Tigers, [156] (Lord Sumption).

-could, depending on the circumstances, be of assistance in determining whether the defendant's activity was reasonable.84 Lord Carnwath held:85
+defendant's activity was reasonable.84 Lord Carnwath held:85

 Where the evidence shows that a set of conditions has been carefully designed to represent the authority's view of a fair balance, there may be much to be said for the parties and their experts adopting that as a starting point for their own consideration.
 It is not binding on the judge, of course, but it may help to bring some order to the debate.
 However, if the defendant seeks to rely on compliance with such criteria as evidence of the reasonableness of his operation, I would put the onus on him to show compliance ...